-Is My Student Ready for BS/MD Applications?
+Is My Student Ready for BS/MD?

+Whether you are the student or the parent reading this, the answer turns on the same things.
 A student is ready for BS/MD applications when the profile shows more than achievement.
 It should show academic credibility, real exposure to medicine or service, maturity, and a clear reason for choosing an early medical pathway.

 The student does not need to sound like a physician.
 In fact, they should not.
 But they do need to sound like a thoughtful young person who has started to understand what medicine asks of people.